yannmazita/fast-backend/README.md

 # fast-backend

 Boilerplate for a production-grade FastAPI backend.
-See [boilerplate-backend-vps](https://github.com/yannmazita/boilerplate-backend-vps) for a fitting Hetzner/GCS infrastructure boilerplate.
+[ApexGuessr](https://apexguessr.com) for example uses this a basis.

 ## Features